Skip to main content

 Missoula County Commissioners Name New Health Officer

 The Missoula County commissioners appointed Jeanna Miller as the new health officer for Missoula Public Health at their administrative public meeting Thursday morning.
-The Board of Health recommended Miller to […]
+The Board of Health recommended Miller to the commissioners after a nationwide search.
+Miller has 17 years of public health experience at MPH and currently serves as the environmental health manager for […]

 Read More